kerubobosire254/kerubobosire254/README.md

 170 women were killed in Kenya in 2024.
 Over 8,800 children were reported missing.
 Some were found weeks later, alive, sitting in a hospital or a police station, unidentified not always because no one was looking, but because there's often no easy way to connect a person found in one place to a report filed in another.
 TraceKE is an attempt to close that gap.

 - Designed the confidence score to be **multi-signal on purpose**, not just face similarity: facial embedding match carries 55% of the score, age estimation 25%, gender 20%.
 Location is shown as context only and never used to penalize a match, because a person found 400km from home may have been trafficked, not misidentified.
 - Made the harder call to **never reject a low-quality photo**.
-For some families, one blurry image taken years ago is the only one they have — the system flags uncertainty instead of discarding data, and redistributes confidence weights when a signal is missing rather than punishing incomplete cases.
+For some families, one blurry image taken years ago is the only one they have, the system flags uncertainty instead of discarding data, and redistributes confidence weights when a signal is missing rather than punishing incomplete cases.
-- Documented the model's limitations as rigorously as its features: Facenet was trained predominantly on Western datasets and hasn't been independently benchmarked on East African faces under real-world lighting and resolution conditions — the single biggest gap the next version needs to close.
+- Documented the model's limitations as rigorously as its features: Facenet was trained predominantly on Western datasets and hasn't been independently benchmarked on East African faces under real-world lighting and resolution conditions, the single biggest gap the next version needs to close.

 `Python` `Streamlit` `Facenet-PyTorch` `ChromaDB` `OpenCV (YuNet)` `Face Recognition`